Skip to content

 Variable Scope

-# Function scope - only available inside the function
+# Local scope (default) - only exists in this function

 }